-Funding Partners: CHSRA: Ian Ferrier, Wai Su; SFCTA: Luis Zurinaga; MTC: Trish Stoops
+Funding Partners: CHSRA: Ian Ferrier and Wai Su; SFCTA: Luis Zurinaga

-Two risks were added and one risk retired.
-One risk was reassigned from JPB to BBII.
+One risk was retired, one risk was reconfigured into two new risks, and one risk was added.
 See the Risk Management section (Section 11) in this report for more details.